idno/User-Research/Interviews/Survey_Screener.md

 Screener survey for interview participants
 ------------------------------------------

+*(Use this template to create a screener survey to send out to people when you're recruiting for your interviews.)*

 We’re interviewing __[gerbil owners]__!

 We want to learn more about the tools and products that __[gerbil owners]__ use with their __[pet gerbils]__.
 We’re looking for __[gerbils owners]__ to participate in a friendly 30-minute phone interview.
 Every __[gerbil owner]__ that we talk to will receive __[an awesome incentive]__.